CharlesB91/visit-glasgow/README.md

 ### Features Left to Implement

-- Additional future features which will impove the sites cabibilty would be to add an interative map of the full city highlighting historical buildings, museams, popular venues.
+- Additional future features which will impove the sites capibilty would be to add an interative map of the full city highlighting historical buildings, museams, popular venues.
+- Additionally adding a section with food/drink venues within a carousel would inhance the site also.

 ## Testing